-We entered the little eatery and the owners/workers greeted us with a smile (it helps to have the world’s cutest kid in tow, but we’ll pretend they smile at everyone).
+We entered the little eatery and the owners/workers greeted us with a smile.
 I stared at the menu for a while – they offer much, much more than just donuts – and then looked for the reason we were here: A Devil’s Food Cake Donut.
 There were no labels, so I had to ask the guy if he had any left and he looked at me like I was from Mars.
 “Yes.
 Of course.
 Right here,” here said as he slid out a tray of 20 chocolate donuts.
 And then when I ordered only one, his mustache twitched a little.

 Whatever, Hoang and I are trying to lose a few pounds to hit South Beach lookin’ good in April.

 We got Damian his own old-fashioned, took a seat and sunk our teeth into the donut and dissected what the Roadfood hubbub was all about.
 Turns out, it’s fairly controversial…

 The Roadfood Experience